Paneer Tikka Masala is the vegetarian equivalent of what is probably the most popular Indian dish in America: chicken tikka masala.

 - 2 green chilis (substitute with jalapeños), sliced on the diagonal

-- 150 grams paneer, cubed, (for vegan, use tofu or mixed vegetables; see notes)
+- 150 grams paneer, about 1 ½ cups cubed, (for vegan, use tofu or mixed vegetables; see notes)

 - Slice your green chiles on the diagonal.
 Set aside until needed.